CHESHIRE BEEKEEPERS' ASSOCIATION

 The BBKA Examination system

 I have been asked by a number of members if I would describe of the BBKA exam system.
 I know from the number of questions that I get asked that there is a general interest and also a lack of knowledge about the exams, what is covered and what form the exams take.
+There are a range of both theory and practical exams organised so that you can progress from one level to the next.

 Basic exam